fyne-io/fyne-io.github.io/_develop/compiling.md

 ## Dependencies

 By default Fyne uses the [gl](https://github.com/go-gl/gl) and [GLFW](https://github.com/go-gl/glfw) bindings for Go which means that OpenGL must be installed on the development, and runtime, systems.
 Most modern desktop platforms have this running out of the box so this should not be a problem.
-On some Linux systems, however, the files needed to compile with OpenGL are not included.
+On some Linux and BSD systems, however, the files needed to compile with OpenGL are not included.
 Here is a list of the packages you may need to install for various distributions:

 <div class="text-align: center; margin: auto" markdown="1">